-The assigned rating for Bangalore International Airport Limited (BIAL) factors in the regulated returns from aeronautical revenues and strong monopoly position as the operator of Kempegowda International Airport (KIA), Bangalore, which is the third largest airport in the country and the largest in South India, with a passenger handling capacity of 51.5 million passenger per annum (mppa).
-The rating considers the healthy scale of operations, supported by growth in passenger traffic, commencement of operations at terminal 2 and improvement in both aeronautical and non-aeronautical revenues.
-The passenger traffic at BIAL is projected to increase by 10-11% in FY2025 to around 41-42 million from 31.9 million in FY2023 (CAGR of 14% over FY2023-FY2025).
-The operating income of BIAL is expected to improve by around 20% in FY2025 to around Rs.
-3000 crore from Rs.
-2,539 crore in FY2024 on the back of improvement in both aero and non-aero revenues.
-Aeronautical revenues are likely to grow on the back of increase in passenger and aircraft traffic and the step-up in user development fee (UDF), landing and parking charges in FY2025, as per the third control period (CP 3 - 01.04.2021 to 31.03.2026) tariff order, which was implemented from October 01, 2021.
-The non-aero revenues are expected to see healthy growth owing to the increase in leasable area amid opening up of terminal 2, development of additional non-aero revenue generating assets, growth in passenger traffic and increasing spend per passenger.
-The long debt tenure and healthy cash flow from operations are expected to result in healthy debt coverage metrics.
+The assigned rating for Bangalore International Airport Limited (BIAL) factors in the regulated returns from aeronautical revenues and strong monopolistic position as the operator of Kempegowda International Airport (KIA), Bangalore, which is the third largest airport in the country and the largest in South India, with a passenger handling capacity of 51.5 million passenger per annum (mppa).
+The rating considers the healthy improvement in scale of operations to Rs.
+3,732 crore in FY2025, supported by growth in passenger traffic, commencement of operations at terminal 2 and improvement in both aeronautical and non-aeronautical revenues.
+The passenger traffic at BIAL increased by 11.6% to 41.9 million in FY2025 and is estimated to increase by 10-11% in FY2026 to around 46-47 million.
+Adjusted for the land monetisation revenue of around Rs.
+272 crore in FY2025, the operating income of BIAL is expected to witness healthy 10% YoY growth to reach around Rs.
+3,750 crore in FY2026 on the back of improvement in both aero and non-aero revenues.
+Aeronautical revenues are likely to grow on the back of increase in passenger and aircraft traffic and increase in landing and parking charges, as per the third control period (CP 3 -April 01, 2021 to March 31, 2026) tariff order, which was implemented from October 01, 2021.
+Further, the non-aero revenues are expected to see healthy growth owing to the growing passenger traffic, expansion in leasable area amid opening up of terminal 2, increase in overall offerings, addition of new brand outlets, development of additional non-aero revenue generating assets and increasing spend per passenger.
+Nevertheless, the operating margins are likely to decline marginally in FY2026 owing to reduction in aeronautical tariffs in Q4 FY2026.
+However, the long debt tenure and healthy cash flow from operations are expected to keep the debt coverage metrics at healthy levels of around 1.50 times.

-The rating is also supported by the competitive position of BIAL amid the favourable demographics of the city, presence of large Information Technology (IT) base and strong business travel.
+The rating is supported by the competitive position of BIAL amid the favourable demographics of the city, presence of large Information Technology (IT) base and strong business travel prospects.
 The rating derives strength from the regulatory framework, which allows an efficient cost recovery from the user tariff.
-However, the company remains exposed to asset concentration risk and the variations in passenger traffic resulting from economic cycles, which could lead to a temporary decline in traffic.
+However, the company remains exposed to asset concentration risk and the variation in passenger traffic resulting from economic cycles, which could lead to a temporary decline in traffic.
 Nevertheless, this is offset by the true-up framework, wherein the shortfall in returns in any given control period are recovered in the subsequent regulatory period, albeit with a lag.

 The rating factors in the cash flow ring-fencing and the restrictive debt covenants for making any dividend payments.
 The joint ownership of BIAL by the Airports Authority of India (AAI) and Government of Karnataka (GoK), and the presence of nominees from both entities on the company's board lends comfort.
-Further, the strong parentage of BIAL, in the form of Fairfax Group holding 64% in the entity, coupled with the long concession period provides it with strong financial flexibility.
-The modest revenue-sharing terms with the Government of India (GoI) is another comforting factor.
+Further, the strong parentage of BIAL, in the form of the Fairfax Group holding 74% in the entity, coupled with the long concession period provides strong financial flexibility.
+The modest revenue sharing terms with the Government of India (GoI) is another comforting factor.